‘A challenging, diverse and engaging curriculum, tailored to the unique needs of our school and the children in it.'

 The delivery of our curriculum will ensure that the way in which issues are taught does not subject individual pupils to discrimination, in line with the Equality Act 2014.
 We aim to encourage healthy debate and discussion around issues of diversity, tolerance and the differences we all possess, but will always do this in a sensitive and respectful manner.

-Each phase of the school has its own curriculum which runs on a two year rolling plan.
+Each phase of the school has its own curriculum.
 Each aspect of the curriculum allows children to build upon, and use, knowledge from previous years making those all important links across their learning.
-Phases will work together to provide: stimulating lessons, enrichment activities, investigations, experiences and challenges.
+Teachers will provide: stimulating lessons, enrichment activities, investigations, experiences and challenges.

 Knowledge organisers have been created for each term which show the key pieces of knowledge needed for each subject.
 Pupils should use their knowledge organisers to help with both school and home work and should ideally learn the knowledge from each one.
 Quizzing forms a regular part of our school week; pupils will be informally but regularly tested (quizzed) on all aspects of the curriculum.